AbinashBishoyi/FreeRapid/etc/doc/readme.txt

 VIII.
 FAQ
 =======================================
+More updated FAQs you can find in FAQ section at http://wordrider.net/freerapid

 Q: Why did you create another "RapidShare Downloader"?
 A: 1) Because I don't want to be dependant on the russian software, which is probably full of malware and spyware.